 Certified Pre-Owned (CPO): this refers to a used vehicle that passes inspection.
 The inspection is done by the manufacturer and certified.

 Co-signer: another person who “signs” onto the car loan.
 They become equally responsible for it.
 At times, there are households/individuals who cannot be approved on their own.
 They turn to a friend or family member to co-sign.
 This is a huge responsibility that should not be taken lightly.
 If the person you co-sign for defaults, this can affect your credit score.

 Down payment: this is the amount of money you have to place against your vehicle’s purchase price.
 The more money you have, the less your car loan will be.
 A higher down payment also means less money to finance.

 Financed amount: the total amount of money you will need to finance your car loan.
 This amount takes into account the trade-in value and down payment.

 Interest Rate: this is the rate of interest banks, or a car dealer charges you each year for your loan.
-Those with good credit scores qualify for a low-interest rate.
+Those with good credit scores qualify for a low interest rate.
 Those with bad credit scores pay higher interest rates, though high interest rates can also be a good thing.

 Loan Term: this is the number of months it will take to repay the car loan in full.
 At the end of the term, you own your vehicle outright.
 The longer the length of the loan, the lower your car payments.
 With that said, it also means it takes longer to pay off.
 Plus, you’ll pay more in total interest costs.
 Terms range from six months to up to 10 years.